hory-portier/hory-portier/README.md

 - 👋 Hi, I’m @hory-portier
 - 👀 I’m interested in Japan
-- 🌱 I’m currently learning Angular and some related stuff
+- 🌱 I’m currently learning Angular and some related stuff and filling holes in my .NET basics
 - 💞️ I’m looking to collaborate on .NET projects
 - 📫 How to reach me, I wonder...